kogupta/funcProgJava/README.md

 #### Conclusion

-FP in Java is no fun at all - [Javaslang](https://github.com/vavr-io/vavr), `sealed traits + pattern matching` help though.
+FP in Java is no fun at all - [Javaslang](https://github.com/vavr-io/vavr), `sealed traits + pattern matching` help to an extent.

-Biggest pain points:
+Biggest pain points from readability perspective:
-  - no `for-comprehension`/sugar for chained `flatMap`s
+  - no `for-comprehension` or similar syntax-sugar for chained `flatMap`s
   - function application is - for lack of a better word - "Java"-ish; we have to ALWAYS mention `fn.apply()` - `fn()` would have been much nicer to read.
-  - no local functions - again, readability hurts; all looping/helper functions with tail calls - they are almost always specific to a user facing api, no reusability whatsoever but defined at larger class scope rather than the restricted scope of usage (the method).
+  - no local functions - again, readability hurts; all looping/helper functions with tail calls - they are almost always specific to an external api/interface, no reusability whatsoever but defined at larger class scope rather than the restricted method scope.